jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 transform-in-place "start with the working material in place and you step by step transform it into its final form," but software is created through intermediate proxies.
 He attempts to close this gap by merging programming with the results of programming [@humanize pp.8-9].
-I feel that if we bring together the medium and the message by viewing the result of code while we write it, we can build as a series of small, iterative, correct steps and programming can be more explorative and expressive.
-Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build process makes me a better programmer.
+If we bring together the medium and the message by viewing the result of code while we write it, we can build as a series of small, iterative, correct steps and programming can be more explorative and expressive.
+Running the tests subtly, automatically hundreds of times per day isn't merely convenient, this build process actually improved the quality of the project's programming.

 Integration tests are not run on save.
 They intentionally simulate a slow network so they take some time to run and I'd already have started